tnpestana/questionnaire_processor/README.md

-# Form Analysis Tool - Modular Architecture
+# Form Analysis Tool

-A configurable, modular tool for analyzing Likert scale form responses with team and location categorizations.
+A configurable tool for analyzing Likert scale form responses with team and location categorizations.

 ## Project Structure